pivotal/docs-tap/install-tanzu-cli.hbs.md

 ### <a id="install-plugins"></a> Install Tanzu CLI Plug-ins

-There is a set of Tanzu CLI plug-ins which extend the Tanzu CLI Core with Tanzu Application Platform specific functionality.
+There is a group of Tanzu CLI plug-ins which extend the Tanzu CLI Core with Tanzu Application Platform specific functionality.
 The plug-ins can be installed as a group with a single command.

-Versioned releases of the Tanzu Application Platform specific plug-in group align to each supported Tanzu Application Platform  release version.
+Versioned releases of the Tanzu Application Platform specific plug-in group align to each Tanzu Application Platform version.

 This makes it easy to switch between different versions of Tanzu Application Platforms environments.